-The amount you pay for any insurance cover (‘the premium’) is based on weekly premium rates and deducted from your super account on the last Friday of every month.
+The amount you pay for default insurance cover (‘the premium’) is based on weekly premium rates and deducted from your super account on the last calendar day of every month.

 You can see how much standard cover costs by entering your details into our Insurance calculator.